ryangreenberg/vrsn/README.md

 ### Support a new command

-To add a new command, run `test/generate.rb`.
+To add a new command, run `bin/generate`.
 It will prompt you interactively for the command, version flag, and version that it should extract.
 This will add a test case to the appropriate file in the `test/examples` directory and output a stub implementation to add to `lib/vrsn`.

 You can also use it non-interactively with `test/generate.rb <cmd> <flag> <expected version>`

+Commit your test and change together with the message "Support command `<name of command>`" and make a pull request.